RajeevBaniya/AI-PDF-Note-Taker/README.md

 # AI PDF Note Taker

-This is a Next.js project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-The application lets users upload PDFs AND take notes fro the pdf using AI .
+This is a Next.js project.
+The application lets users upload PDFs and  take notes from the pdf using AI .

 Live - https://ai-pdf-note-taker-lyart.vercel.app/